johnpaulcas/android-dev-challenge-week-1/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-This app show case the used of JetPackCompose without XLD or Fragment, Adopt your friendly Hachi now 🐶
+This app showcase the used of JetPackCompose without XML or Fragment, Adopt your friendly Hachi now 🐶

 ## :bulb: Motivation and Context